Walker Waite, C.J.

 - Bachelor of Arts in Psychology and Global Studies, Pacific Luthern University

-Walker is currently serving on the international PMI Board of Directors.
-Walker has been an author and featured speaker at many PMI Annual Symposiums since 1995, at the American Mgmt Assoc.
-Executive Forum and the Academy of Management Annual Seminar.
-In addition, Walker Waite was part of the PMI Leadership Institute Inaugural Class of 2002 and was on the PMI WDC Chapter board for over 12 years, serving as the President from 2001-2002 and the Regional Advocate for Region 5 (2002-2003).
+Walker Waite currently serves on PMI’s Global Accreditation Center board of directors, and most recently served on PMI’s Board of Directors in 2013, 2014, and 2015.
+Walker Waite has been an author and featured speaker at many PMI Annual Symposiums since 1995, at the American Management Association Executive Forum and the Academy of Management Annual Seminar.
+In addition, Walker Waite was part of the PMI Leadership Institute Inaugural Class of 2002 and was on PMI’s Washington, DC Chapter board for over 12 years, serving as the President from 2001-2002 and the Regional Advocate for Region 5 (2002-2003).

-Walker is married and lives in both Seattle, Washington, and Sacramento, California.
-Her philosophy about long-distance learning is that it allows you a greater opportunity to interact with individuals from different walks of life, industries, cultures, countries, and experiences, which is incredibly insightful with regard to the practical application of project management.
-She emphasizes the importance of timely and proactive communications in this environment and creates a forum for incentives and consequences for stellar team performance.
-She also advocates creativity and innovation, a good sense of humor and work-life balance--learning should be fun, not onerous!
+Walker Waite is married and lives in both Seattle, WA, and Sacramento, CA. Her philosophy about learning at a distance is that it allows students more interaction with individuals from different walks of life, industries, cultures, and countries, a key experience in the practical application of project management.
+She emphasizes the importance of timely and proactive